MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-aip-scanner-preview.md

     There are other configuration settings that you might want to change.
 For example, whether file attributes are changed and whether the scanner can relabel files.
 Use the information popup help to learn more information about each configuration setting.

-2. Make a note of the current time and start the scanner again by running the following command:
+2. Make a note of the current time and start the scanner again by running the following command in your PowerShell session:

         Start-AIPScan